zzzeek/sqla_tutorial/presentation/index.rst

 * The SQLAlchemy ORM is essentially a data mapper style ORM.
-* Modern versions use declarative configuration; the "domain and schema separate" configuration model is present underneath this layer.
+* Most users use declarative configuration style, but imperative style and a range of variants in between are supported as well.
 * The ORM builds upon SQLAlchemy Core.
 All of the SQL Expression language concepts are present when working with the ORM as well.
 * In contrast to the SQL Expression language, which presents a schema-centric